We are NerdWallet’s Smart Money Podcast, where we answer real-world money questions.

 Liz Weston: Yes.
 There are many other banks that offer competitive rates and some even offer cash bonuses for switching, as I discovered.
 Switching is easy.
 There are many options available on this site.
 So go ahead and explore.
 If you find a great rate, you can open a new account to get your money working for yourself.

 Sean Pyles: What people may not know is that NerdWallet publishes a list every month of the top high-yield savings account of each month.
 We’re only starting in November so here’s a list of the top high-yield savings account in November.
 If you’re looking to shop around, it’s worth checking out.
-A few other factors could indicate that you should change your bank account to get a higher yield.
+A few other factors could indicate that you should change your bank account beyond the lagging yield.
 Fees are something people should consider.
 They should shop around if they are paying fees for overdraft fees, or simply to have an account open.
 Consider customer service.
 Shop around if you are having trouble getting hold of someone when you need them or if your bank’s customer service is not up to par with the way you prefer to interact with banks like this.
 If you are looking for a loan to finance a vehicle, a home, or personal loan, it is worth shopping around.
 It’s a good idea to start looking at different banks before you actually require a loan.
 This is because you want to be free to compare rates before you apply for a loan.
 A credit union may offer better rates than banks, so I recommend that people open an account.

 Liz Weston: Yeah.
 People often learn about credit unions while they are looking for car loans or similar products.
 Credit unions have low rates.
 This is a great piece of advice.
 Okay, let’s move on to the exciting news.
 For our Nerdy Book Club series, we’re holding another book sweepstakes.
 We’re speaking with Joe Saul-Sehy in December.
 He is the co-author of “Stacked: Your Very Serious Guide to Modern Money Management span>